eternalbits/compactVD/share/README.md

 From the [`Releases`](https://github.com/eternalbits/compactVD/releases/) page download `compactVD-x.y-bin.zip`.
 You have 3 options:
 * Copy to `C:\Program Files`.
 You have to give permission to `Continue`.
 * Copy to another folder.
-You have to change the link in at least one place.
+You have to change the link in at least in one place.
 * Go to [`Launch4j`](http://launch4j.sourceforge.net/) and bring the file.
 Run as administrator.
 Open `CompactVD.xml`.
 Build wrapper.

 ### Install on Apple macOS